SchwarzIT/hypermatch/README.md

 }
 ```

-- If the value in the event is a **string**: the value is checked for equality to "firing".
+If the attribute value is type of:

+- **String**: Checks if the value is equal to "firing"
-- If the value in the event is a **string array**: it checks whether the array contains the value "firing".
+- **String array**: Checks if the array contains an element equal to "firing"

 ### "prefix" matching
-**prefix** checks the value of an attribute of the event for a given prefix.
-The checks are always case-insensitive.
+The `prefix` condition checks if an attribute starts with a specified prefix, case-insensitively.

 ```javascript
 {